-Data is collected through a telephone survey each May from interviews of approximately 3,500 randomly selected Missourians.
 Data is collected from telephone interviews with more than 3,500 randomly selected adult Missourians each May.
 Data compiled by the American Customer Satisfaction Index in 2012 shows Apple, Inc. and four other organizations having the highest customer satisfaction rate - 83 percent - out of the 200 companies and government agencies that the ACSI scores.
 This is an annual measure updated in July.